j-sieben/UTL_TEXT/README.md

 - `SECONDARY_ANCHOR_CHAR`, character that is used to mark a nested anchor within another anchor.
 Initial value: `^`
 - `SECONDARY_SEPARATOR_CHAR`, character that is used to separate the four optional building blocks within a nested anchor.
 Initial value: `~`

+If PIT is not present, all parameters are replaced by package constants.
+Using the Getter/Setter is possible no matter whether PIT is present or not.

 ## Internationalization